rec/sproc/README.rst

-run_subprocess:
+subprocessor:
 --------------------

 ⛏️subprocesses for subhumanses  ⛏️
 =========================================

-Run a command in a subprocess, read stdin and stderr, and send their data to callbacks.
+Run a command in a subprocess and yield lines from stdout and stderr

-Returns the shell integer error code from the subprocess, where 0 means no error.

 Examples:

 .. code-block:: python

-   run_subprocess.run('ls')  # Runs the ls command and prints it on the terminal
+   from subprocessor import Call

+   for is_error, line in Call('ls foo bar NO_EXIST'):
+       print(is_error, line)